slatedocs/slate/source/includes/administration/_package_discounts.md

 `startDate`<br/>*date* | The start date of the discount.
 `applyToNewCustomersOnly`<br/>*boolean* | If true, the discount will only be applied to organizations created after the discount start date.
 `discountScope`<br/>*enum* | The scope of the discount.
 It can be either "ALL_PRODUCTS", "CATEGORIES" or "PRODUCTS".
-`packageDiscount`<br/>*BigDecimal* | The discount value that will be applied to all products within the applied pricing.
+`packageDiscount`<br/>*BigDecimal* | The discount value that will be applied to all products within the pricing package.
 Only required if the scope is "ALL_PRODUCTS".
 The value must be between (0,100] for a percentage discount and greater than 0 for a credit.
 `discountedCategories`<br/>*Map[UUID, BigDecimal]* | A mapping between category IDs and discount values.
 All pricing products within a category will have the discount value applied to them.
 Required to be non-empty if scope is "CATEGORIES".
 All discount values must be between (0,100] for a percentage discount and greater than 0 for a credit.
 `discountedProducts`<br/>*Map[UUID, BigDecimal]* | A mapping of the desired priced product IDs and discount values.
 All pricing products specified will have the discount value applied to them.
 Required to be non-empty if scope is "PRODUCTS".
 All discount values must be between (0,100] for a percentage discount and greater than 0 for a credit.